 UNIFI Consortium

 As set out in the AR-PST Stage 4 Topic 1a report Universal Interoperability for Grid-Forming Inverters, the UNIFI Consortium brings together leading researchers, industry stakeholders, utilities, and system operators to advance grid-forming inverter technologies.
-Led by the National Renewable Energy Laboratory, the University of Texas at Austin, and the Electric Power Research Institute, the UNIFI Consortium focuses on integrating these uniform and standardized grid-forming technologies into electric grids at any scale to accelerate solar and wind deployment.
+Led by the National Laboratory of the Rockies, (formerly the National Renewable Energy Laboratory), the University of Texas at Austin, and the Electric Power Research Institute, the UNIFI Consortium focuses on integrating these uniform and standardized grid-forming technologies into electric grids at any scale to accelerate solar and wind deployment.

 UNIFI Specification for Grid-Forming Inverter Based Resources V3 October 2025